 Our niece recently gave my husband a fascinating book: The Art of Fermentation by Sandor Katz.

-He’s already an enthusiastic yogurt maker, bread baker, beer brewer and kombucha fermenter (is that a verb?).
+He’s already an enthusiastic yogurt maker, bread baker, beer brewer and kombucha fermenter (is that a word?).
 But this book has increased his knowledge and his projects several-fold, and by extension I’ve learned a lot about the health benefits of fermented foods, too.

 Fermented foods include, but are by no means limited to, pickles, sourdough, yogurt, sauerkraut, miso, soy sauce, kimchi, sour cream, cheese, beer, wine, cider, tempeh, kombucha, kefir, and saki.